ej-you/IvolgaOledManager/README.md

 # Russian southern scientific center project

-## Program for managing OS of hydro-meteorological center with OLED display and buttons
+## Program for managing OS of hydro-meteorological station with OLED display and buttons

 ## Hardware